 - Internal Form Name: this is the name that will be displayed for the form within the portal and the name that will appear when admins view the form listing page.

-- Title of Form: this is the name of the form that will be displayed for members when they register.
+- Title of Form (as diplayed): this is the name of the form that will be displayed for members when they register.

 - Most of the time these form names will be the same, but if you want to admins to see a different name for the form within the portal compared to the name that the users see, then feel free to change this.

 NOTE: While continuing to create this form you MUST SAVE after each tab has been completed, otherwise changes will not save (expect for step 3).
 You will be prompted to confirm if you want to continue if you have not presaved these changes.

 4. Click Add Member Types, to add in the roles that members will get after registering.